indriHutabalian/Net.Jetxps.Sales/README.md

 - Report - Jet Id Revenue

 #### Changed
-- POE - MoM is not required for SellingType "Outlet".
+- POE - MoM is not mandatory for SellingType "Outlet".

 ### 31 July 2018